-Looking at the wider CBD market in the UK, it’s clear that most products currently on sale do not meet the requirements of an exempt product.
+Looking at the wider CBD market in the UK, it’s clear that many products currently on sale do not meet the requirements of an exempt product.

 For starters, most full-spectrum CBD products are going to have over 1mg of THC in them.
-And even if they have less than 1mg, as most products are “designed for administration to a human being,” they aren’t legally allowed to contain any THC at all!
+And even if they have less than 1mg, some intemperate the law to say that products aren’t legally allowed to contain any THC at all!

-Therefore, technically, any product designed for human consumption that contains any amount of THC or CBN is illegal under the MODA 1971.
+Therefore, it’s highly possible that a product containing any amount of THC or CBN – even less than 1mg – is illegal under the MODA 1971.
 That means every full-spectrum oil, gummy bear, and even hemp seed oil!
 It also includes hemp flower, unfortunately.

-Therefore, the only legal CBD products are those that contain no THC whatsoever, such as broad-spectrum products and this made with CBD isolate.
+Therefore, the only definitely legal CBD products are those that contain no THC whatsoever, such as broad-spectrum products and this made with CBD isolate.

 Products made with CBD isolate are currently permitted to be sold but, as things stand, they are listed as novel foods and could be removed from shelves at some point in the future.
 They would then have to go through expensive testing and licensing before going back on the market.